MinhOmega/interview-coder/README.md

 ## ⚠️ Status

 This project is under active development.
 While core features are functional, you may encounter occasional bugs or incomplete features.
 Your feedback and contributions are welcome!

-## ⚠️ Development Mode Notice

-**IMPORTANT:** This application is currently only available in development mode.
-There are no pre-built packages or installers yet.

-To use Interview Coder:
-1. You must clone the repository and run it locally in development mode
-2. Follow the installation instructions above and use `npm run dev` (macOS/Linux) or `npm run dev:windows` (Windows)
-3. Packaged releases will be available in the future when the application reaches a more stable state

-The application is not yet ready for production use and is actively being developed.
-Please report any issues on GitHub.

 ## 💭 Personal Note